solodev/cloud-documentation/src/pages/pages/add/index.md

 ## Step 1: Add Page

-To add page you need to provide a title for your page and choose site.
+To add a page you need to provide a title for your page and choose a site.

 ><img src="../../../images/page-add.jpg" alt="pages-add" style="width: 100%; display: block"></a>

 ### Title

-The title that you provide will be displayed in the front-end.
+The title that you provide will be displayed on the front-end.

 ><img src="../../../images/page-add2.jpg" alt="page-add2" style="width: 50%; display: block"></a>

 ### Site

-Select your site form the dropdown list.
+Select your site from the dropdown list.
 You can also <a href="/pages/sites/add/">add a new site</a>.

 ><img src="../../../images/site.jpg" alt="site" style="width: 50%; display: block"></a>